(Museum Studies and Visual Education)

 Course offerings include a diverse range of courses from: Ancient to Contemporary, with an emphasis in identity studies, global outreach, art and politics, architectural history, urban planning, resource management, gender studies and new media, with special interest areas in: Latin American, Asian, African American, with inclusion of areas of special interest in Asian, Islamic Judaic and diverse Christian traditions.

 Critical theory and a focus on research. writing and visual analysis is part of the curriculum.
-Offerings are linked to related programs at Geneseo, such as GENseng (Asian American Theater), Women's Studies, African American Studies, Asian Studies and Medieval Studies.
+Offerings are linked to related programs at Geneseo, such as GENseng (Asian American Theater), Women's Studies, Latin American Studies, African American Studies, Asian Studies and Medieval Studies.

 Student involvement includes participation in the Art History Association and in the Annual Art History Symposium, where students present their work.
 The Award of the Pam Eder Memorial Prize in Art History is given to the best Symposium paper.